paulsinclair51/briteTest/docs/LiteTest_Glossary_Reference.md

 quick access to the definitions of terms used in LiteTest or to browse through the terms.

-For a list of other LiteTest documents and the repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).
+For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).

 <details>